dannyvelas/StarCommand/README.md

   - You should be able to go to the [Tailscale machines page](https://login.tailscale.com/admin/machines) and see your server there as a Tailscale node.

 ## Terraform
+- Decide on the IP address that you would want for a new Plex VM.
+From now on, we will use the special value `<plex-vm-ip>` to represent your plex VM's IP address.
 - Create a file in this directory called `terraform.tfvars`.
 It should look like this:
 ```
 node            = "proxmox"